mlazarovits/LLPgammaAnalyzer/README.md

 cd test/
 python2 multicrab_mc_llpgana_cmssw106_aod.py
 ```
-this script needs to be run with python 2 for certain dependencies
+this script needs to be run with python 2 for certain dependencies.
+Make sure you are running from the ```test/``` directory so the multicrab script and the config script are in the same place.

 ## To run primary vertex time skimmer
 ```